Principles of design - Balance

 Rhythm is the repetition or alternation of elements, often with defined intervals between them.

 Rhythm can create a sense of movement, and can establish pattern and texture.
-There are many
+There are manydifferent kinds of rhythm, often defined by the feeling something evokes when viewed.

 Rhythm can be thought of as a pattern in movement.
 You can hear it in varied sounds to create music or in the steady drip of a faucet.
 It can also be seen; think about lines in the sidewalk and how your footsteps relate to the regular breaks.
 Rhythm can be seen and heard throughout nature and in our built environment through repetition, alternation and progression.
 These three methods of achieving rhythm can be applied to interior spaces as a way to introduce order, interest and focus, and to help lead your eye through a room.